 __ Land application area __ Offsite reuse or disposal

+__ Onsite composting __ Offsite composting

 Technical Report

 Provide a complete technical report with all the information required in Attachment C of this General Order.
+For Tier 1: Only complete technical report Sections 7, 8, and 9.

 The technical report includes a complete characterization of the discharge and a site map showing the location of the facility.
-A complete characterization includes, but is not limited to, design and actual flows, a list of constituents and the discharge concentration of each constituent, a list of other appropriate waste discharge characteristics, a description and schematic drawing of all treatment processes, a description of any BPTC measures used, and a description of disposal methods.
+A complete characterization includes, but is not limited to, design and actual flows, a list of constituents and the discharge concentration of each constituent, a list of other appropriate waste discharge characteristics, a description and schematic drawing of all treatment processes, a description of any best practicable treatment or control (BPTC) measures used, and a description of disposal methods.

 Filing Fee

 Pursuant to Water Code section 13260 et seq., Dischargers enrolled under this General Order are required to pay an annual fee, as determined by the State Water Resources Control Board.
 The filing fee accompanying this NOI is the first year’s annual fee.
 The annual fee is based on the threat to water quality and complexity of the discharge in accordance with California Code of Regulations, title 23, section 2200.
-Dischargers enrolled under this General Order will be assigned a threat to water quality and complexity rating as described in the General Order and will be assessed the corresponding fee, plus any applicable surcharges.
+Dischargers enrolled under this General Order will be assigned a threat to water quality and complexity rating as described in this General Order and will be assessed the corresponding fee, plus any applicable surcharges.
 The NOI is to be accompanied by a check, made out to the State Water Resources Control Board for payment of the filing fee.

 Certification